forensicanalysis/forensicstore/README.md

 - The item.db file contains metadata for all extracted artifacts in a forensic investigation in jsonlite format (flattened json objects in a sqlite database).
 - Items are represented as json objects.
 - Items are valid STIX 2.0 Observable Objects where applicable.
+- Items must not have dots (".") in their json keys.
 - Files stored in the forensicstore are referenced by item attributes ending in _path, e.g. export_path, stdout_path and wmi_path.
 - Any item stored in the forensicstore can have an errors attribute that contains errors that are related to retrival or pro-cessing of this item.
 ## Structure